fluffy/ietf/suit/soln-arch/draft-nandakumar-suit-secfu-solution-arch.md

-However, if the local server cannot be reached or not deployed (say home environments), the device proceeds to download the manifest and firmware from the firmware server URL pre-configured in the boot-loaded by the manufacturer of the device.
+However, if the local server cannot be reached or not deployed (say home environments), the device proceeds to download the manifest and firmware from the firmware server URL pre-configured in the boot-loader by the manufacturer of the device.
 For example

 ~~~
 http://_firmware.cisco.com/.wellknown/firmware/cisco.com/c7960/manifest.json